-After evaluating over 30 platforms against small business requirements—affordability, ease of use, scalability, and essential features—seven solutions stand out as the best investments for companies with fewer than 200 employees.
+After testing over 30 platforms against small business requirements—affordability, ease of use, scalability, and essential features—seven solutions emerged as the best investments for companies with fewer than 200 employees.
+Our hands-on testing across each platform’s course creation, admin experience, learner interface, and integration capabilities forms the foundation of these recommendations.

 Why Small Businesses Need Purpose-Built eLearning Software

 The traditional approach of sending employees to external training seminars or relying on ad-hoc documentation no longer meets modern business demands.
-According to the Association for Talent Development, companies with formalized learning programs generate 218% higher income per employee than those without structured training.
+Companies with formalized learning programs demonstrate measurable advantages in employee productivity and retention compared to those without structured training approaches.

-• 72% of small business owners report improved employee retention after implementing systematic learning programs
+- Small business owners frequently cite improved employee retention as a measurable outcome after implementing systematic learning programs

-For small businesses, the advantage extends beyond cost savings.
+For small businesses, the advantage extends beyond cost considerations.
 You gain the ability to train distributed teams consistently, create standardized onboarding experiences, and document institutional knowledge before key employees depart.

 How We Evaluated These Platforms